 - The name or identification of individuals was used without their consent or authorization, as in cases of identity theft

-The court will schedule a hearing regarding expungement petitions.
-If the expungement request is for a misdemeanor arrest or charge, and the individuals have no prior criminal record, the court must assume that the petition is valid.
-In any case, if the attorney for the Commonwealth objects to the requested expungement, the individuals must show good cause for the expungement.
+The court will schedule a hearing regarding petitions.
+If the request is for a misdemeanor arrest or charge, and the individuals have no prior criminal record, the court must assume that the petition is valid.
+In any case, if the attorney for the Commonwealth objects to the requested dismissal, the individuals must show good cause.

-If the court chooses to expunge the records as requested, it must find that there is good cause for the expungement, that the individuals have met all requirements of the statute, and that the records are eligible for expungement.
+If the court chooses to expunge the records as requested, it must find that there is good cause, that the individuals have met all requirements of the statute, and that the records are eligible.
 As this process is highly technical and requires a court hearing, consulting an expungement attorney in Mecklenburg County may be necessary.

 How a Mecklenburg County Expungement Attorney Could Help

 Obtaining an expungement of eligible arrest and court records can improve your future job prospects and make your future brighter overall.
-By eliminating public access to these documents through the expungement process, individuals may be able to better their lives without the unfair judgments of prospective employers.
-A Mecklenburg County expungement lawyer may be your best means of successfully filing an expungement petition.
+By eliminating public access to these documents through the process, individuals may be able to better their lives without the unfair judgments of prospective employers.
+A Mecklenburg County expungement lawyer may be your best means of successfully filing a petition.